corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

   -?, -h, --help                             Show help and usage information
   ```

-First, we have an option to define the `--rootNamespace` in which our types will be generated.
+There first option we're going to use defines the `--rootNamespace` into which our types will be generated.

 > You'll see later that only some of our types will be emitted directly into that namespace - many will become *nested types* embedded in their parent type.
 This helps us to keep the namespace clean, and minimize type name clashes.

-In this case we will use `JsonSchemaSample.Api` to match our project name and folder path.
+We will use `JsonSchemaSample.Api` as the namespace.
+This matches our project name and folder path.

-Second, we can provide a `--rootPath` to find a schema for which to generate code, somewhere in the document.
-This is in the same [JSON Pointer format](https://www.rfc-editor.org/rfc/rfc6901) that you are familiar with for `$ref` instances inside the document, in the standard *URI Fragment Identifier Representation*.
-Note also that in most terminals, you will have to wrap it in single quotes to ensure that the command line is parsed correctly.
+Second, we can provide a `--rootPath` to locate the schema in the document for which we are going to generate code.

+This is in the [JSON Pointer format](https://www.rfc-editor.org/rfc/rfc6901) that you are familiar with for specifying a `$ref` in the JSON schema document.
+It is in the *URI Fragment Identifier Representation*.

+> Note also that in most terminals, you will have to wrap it in single quotes to ensure that the command line is parsed correctly.

-We will use `'#/$defs/Person'`.
+We want to generate the code for the schema at `'#/$defs/Person'`.

-There's one more slighlty annoying thing to do.
+There's one more *slightly annoying* thing to do.
 In this preview version, we don't support inferring the json schema version from the document itself, so we also need to provide that explicity.
 For us that will be `--useSchema Draft202012`.

-Finally, we need to provide the path to the schema document itself.
-For us, we are in the same directory as the file concerned, so it will be just `person-from-api.json`.
+Finally, we need to provide the path to the json schema document containing the types to generate.
+For us, we are in the same directory as the file concerned, so that is just `person-from-api.json`.

 > Note that any references to documents either in this parameter on the command line, or in `$ref`s in the documents themselves don't *have* to be in the local file system.
 You can happily use `http[s]` references to external documents, and it'll work just fine!
 >
 > We'll see this in action as we develop our example further.

-The other defaults mean that we will generate our output files in the same folder as the input schema file (*not* the current working directory, so you can supply deep paths to the source file, without needing an explicit `--outputPath` on your command line).
+The tool defaults mean that we will generate our output files in the same folder as the input schema file.

+> Notice that this is *not* the current working directory, so you can supply deep paths to the source file from wherevere you happen to be, without needing an explicit `--outputPath` on your command line.
+We've found that his minimizes the complexity of integrating this tool into a build process.
-There will be one file per type that is emitted into the root namespace, named for the single enclosing type in that file.

 So we end up with the command.